Ocean Bio-Chem (NASDAQ:OBCI) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Ocean Bio-Chem (NASDAQ:OBCI – Get Rating) in a report issued on Saturday.
-The firm issued a buy rating on the stock.
+StockNews.com initiated coverage on shares of Ocean Bio-Chem (NASDAQ:OBCI – Get Rating) in a report released on Sunday.
+The firm set a “buy” rating on the stock.

 Ocean Bio-Chem, Inc manufactures, markets and distributes appearance, performance and maintenance products under the Star brite and Star Tron brand names.
 The firm also manufactures and distributes disinfectant, sanitizing and deodorizing products under the Performacide and Star brite brand names.
 It serves the marine, automotive, power sports, recreational vehicle and outdoor power equipment markets.